-Toni: With questions like that, you immediately notice how things are in the Real Presence (grins) … Everything is different here.
-Yes, so far it works very well.
-Each and everyone can do something, and those who take obviously also like to give.
-Just what he or she can do.
-That can be repairing an electric line, working with robots, do gardening, designing a piece of furniture or writing a novel.
-It doesn’t matter.
-If someone really wanted to do absolutely nothing for the commons or a global metaproject, he or she is free to do so.
-After all, there can be numerous reasons why.
+Toni: Questions like these always remind us how things work in the Real Presence (grins) … Everything is so different here … Yes, so far it works very well.
+Each and everyone can do something, and doing something corresponds with taking something and vice versa.
+In general human beings seem to be rather cooperative and they like to give.
+Just what he or she is able and willing to.
+Repairing an electric line, cooking in a taberna, working with robots, designing a piece of furniture or writing a novel… – whatever.
+If someone really wanted to do absolutely nothing for the allmende or a global metaproject, he or she is free to do so.
+After all, there may be numerous reasons why.

-Jonah: Does he or she have to say them?
+Liz: Does he or she have to tell?

 Jonah: And does he or she still have full access to the pool?

-Micha laughing: Yeah, that’s hard to comprehend, isn’t it?
+Micha laughs: Yeah, it’s hard to follow, isn’t it?
 But you’ll see, it works.
 At least that’s what we can say right now.
-The distribution of work is far less problematic than it occurs to those who are new here.
+Also, the work distribution is far less problematic than is mostly thought of.

-Micha: That’s what I meant by models.
-Our immediate neighbor commons works with the reward model.
-If you do an unpleasant job, like tarring or the canal work you mentioned, or even a job that requires a lot of physical effort but can’t yet be done by a machine, you get double credit for the hour there.
+Micha: There are different models how to deal with that.
+Our immediate neighbour allmende works with the reward model.
+If you do an unpleasant job, like tarring or the sewer work you mentioned, or even a job that requires a lot of physical effort but can’t yet be done by a machine, you get double credit for the hour there.

-In our commons, we do things a little differently.
-We rely on the fact that the interests are distributed differently enough that ultimately all work is done.
-Which has gone quite well so far … looks at Toni – except for one time.
+In our allmende we do things a bit different.
+We rely on the fact that the interests are distributed so that in the end all work is done.
+Which has gone quite well so far … – helooks at Toni – except for one time.

-Toni: Oha, yes.
-That was a rough one.
-Just because of the kitchen cleanup.
-Two of the people who like to do that were sick.
-And now we couldn’t find anyone who was willing to do it.
-In a game, of course, that’s a joke, because no one actually has to do the work.
-But as I said, the players take it seriously.
+Toni: Yeah, that was a rough one.
+Just because of the kitchen clean-up.
+He smiles.
+Two of the people who like to do that were sick, and a request within the allemande was of zero success.
+In a game, of course, that’s a joke, because no one has to do the work in real.
+But as I said, the players take it serious.
 And they probably also want to test what could happen in such a case.

 Jonah: And what happened?

-Toni: Well, the members of the alliance had a bit of a fight – well, a bit more than that: two of them even came to blows – and then agreed on a palaver evening.
+Toni: Well, the members of the alliance had a bit of a fight – well, a bit more than that: two of them let their avatars scuffle – and then agreed on a palaver evening.

-Toni: An evening to discuss how to deal with such things, having the goal to get to an agreement.
-Or even better: to get to an agreement how to deal with it in a binding way in the future.
-If a solution is found, it’s good.
-If not, and if there are still conflicts, the commons can call in a consultant.
-These are trained professionals; every commons has one.
+Toni: Yes, an evening to discuss how to deal with such things.
+Or even better: how to deal with it in the future.
+If a solution is found, great!
+If not, and if there are still conflicts, the allmende can call in a consultant.
+These are members trained to mediate, every allmende has at least one.

-Jonah: You are kidding! – that sounds too good to be true!
-I can’t imagine that all conflicts can be solved that way.
-I’ve seen people hate each other to the guts.
+Liz: Hm, that sounds too good to be true.
+I can’t imagine that all conflicts can be solved that way, though.
+Heavens, I’ve seen people hate each other so much that sparks flew.

-Toni: Great, so you’re staying?
-Would you still have time to go to the potato festival with us tonight after the tour of the glassworks?
-Then you could meet a lot of members of our commons …
+Toni: That’s super.
+Would you still like to see the glass plant?
+And what about visiting the potato festival with us tonight?
+There you could meet a lot of allmende members …

-Micha grins: … who will surely ask you if you want to come to the meeting tomorrow, where some important topics will be discussed and decisions will be made.
-Very interesting.
+Micha grins: … who will surely ask you to come to the allmende meeting tomorrow, where some important topics will be discussed and decisions will be made.
+Very interesting, I tell you!.

-Micha: Besides, there are always sports events …
+Micha: Besides, there are always sporting events …

 Jonah: Wow.
 And how is all this organized?
 By projects?

 Micha: That’s how it is.
-As with so much here, it’s exciting to figure out what works … – and what doesn’t.
-That is: What is wanted, how many members of the commons are willing to participate and contribute, is the ecological balance right in terms of location and materials? – etc.
+The exciting thing, as with so much here, is to consider what works – and what doesn’t.
+What is wanted, how many members of the allmendes are willing to participate and contribute, is the ecological balance right in terms of location and materials? – and so on.

-Jonah: Hm.
-Okay, I can imagine that it would be fun for me, too.
-Especially since – if I understood correctly – you find out relatively quickly what the results are.
-But speaking of fun … – I mean, like at a real sporting event or in a real beer garden or even at a concert … – that’s simply not possible here.
+Jonah: Okay, I can imagine that would be fun for me, too.
+But speaking of fun … – I mean, it just can’t get even close to participating in a REAL sporting event or in a REAL beer garden or even at a concert … – that’s simply not possible here!

-Micha: Don’t be mistaken.
-Occasionally performances are put into play, just for fun.
-But of course: we can’t sit together as in real life, but only as avatars.
-You probably know this from other games: You might imagine what it’s like to kiss someone, but reality is just hard to beat.
-And yet, in the game, it becomes quite visible how this new society affects togetherness.
-In the game, everyone can decide where and how to contribute their skills, and there is so much free time that interests can be pursued intensively.
-But perhaps the greatest and most encouraging benefit is actually to experience how the climate and nature recover and how great a life it is to maintain awareness of this.
+Micha grins: Don’t be mistaken, occasionally performances are put into the game, just for fun.
+But you are right, getting together as avatars is something totally different from getting together as real persons.
+You probably know this from other games: You might imagine what it’s like to kiss someone, but reality is hard to beat … And yet in the game it becomes quite visible how this new society affects togetherness.
+After all, everyone can decide where and how they want to use their skills and what interests they want to pursue.
+Perhaps the greatest and most encouraging benefit, however, is to experience how the climate and nature recover and how great a life is that consciously experiences exactly that.

 They walk to the tracks.
-While they wait …
+While they are waiting …

-Micha: We are still at the beginning with all this here.
-Everyone who participates enriches the New World with knowledge, experience and also with very personal concerns.
+Micha with a thoughtful look: You know, we are still at the beginning with this whole thing.
+Everyone who participates here enriches the New World with knowledge, experience and also with very personal concerns.
 It remains to be seen how well all this can be used and integrated so that the virtual world comes as close as possible to a real possible world.

-Jonah: Yes, of course, that’s exactly the reason why I do so.
-It’s just fantastic that this is a way to maybe prove that life can be organized differently.
-That we could live together in a much better way including nature.
-That reminds me – are there actually any signs of a change in the human population yet?
+Liz: Yes, of course, that’s the reason why we want to participate here.
+It’s just fantastic that this is a way to maybe prove that it can be done differently.
+That we could live together in a way that is good for everyone, in the long run.
+That reminds me … – I wanted to ask this earlier: Are there actually already signs of a change in the number of people?
 Oh dear … – how do you want to determine something like that at all?

-Micha: Great that you bring this up.
-Of course, this can only be done by means of surveys.
-For example, let’s take a commons in a place where many children were born in the ancient present, such as Sudan.
-Our fellow players in Sudan now know that – unlike in their Real Present – their existence is secure, and that they have access to infrastructure, education and cultural facilities.
-In the course of the game, they experience how the landscape changes under the new rules of the game, ecosystems regenerate, and their village or district undergoes positive change.
-You know: the starting point in the game is always the real physical conditions of a place as they prevailed at the time of the game programming: i.e. state of nature, type and condition of buildings, agriculture, infrastructure, industry, etc. So, now we see how all this changes under the new game rules.
+Micha: I’m glad you brought that up.
+Of course, this can only be done through surveys.
+For example, let’s take a allmende in a place where many children were born in the Old Presence, such as Sudan.
+Our fellow players in Sudan now know that – unlike in their real present – their existence is secure, they have access to infrastructure, education and cultural facilities.
+In the course of the game, they experience how the landscape changes under the new rules of the game, how ecosystems regenerate, how their village or district changes positively, and how they themselves can make an important contribution.
+You know: The starting point in the game is always the real physical conditions of a place as they prevailed at the time of the game programming: i.e. condition of nature, type and condition of buildings, agriculture, infrastructure, industry, etc. So, now we see how all this changes under the new game rules.
 So we can start a survey in the sense of: Do you want to have children, and if so, how many children would you consider ideal?

-Jonah: I see.
-That’s not exactly reliable material, though, as wishes are smoke and mirrors … But, yeah, I guess it’s still something that can be worked with for the time being.
+Liz: I see.
+That’s not exactly reliable material, because wishes are smoke and mirrors, but it’s still something that can be worked with for the time being?